Inspiration

 Meet Bhutan's National Animal!

-Get there early if you can, as takins are more active and often come closer to the viewing areas during feeding times.
+Arrive early if you can.
+Takins are most active during feeding times and tend to come closer to the viewing areas in the morning.

 Motithang Takin Preserve, https://northbengaltourism.com/motithang-takin-preserve